 Decorating your home and workplace is a time-honored tradition that adds to the enjoyment of the holidays.
 If not done safely, though, decorations may increase your chances of fire and cause your holiday memories to go up in smoke.

-According to the National Fire Protection Association (NFPA), holiday trees and lights cause about 390 fires annually in the United States, resulting in 21 deaths and $25.2 million in direct property damages.
+According to the National Fire Protection Association (NFPA), holiday decorations (excluding trees) cause about 790 home fires annually in the United States, resulting in 1 civilian fire death, 26 civilian injuries, and $13 million in direct property damages.
 As you decorate in the coming weeks, keep fire prevention uppermost in your mind.

 - Inspect your holiday lights before use and discard light strands with cracked lights, excessive kinking, frayed cords, or loose sockets.
 Wires should not be warm to the touch.